McTavishLab/physcraper_ms/joss_submission.md

 ```
 # Discussion

+Data repositories hold more information than meets the eye.
+Besides the actual data, they have other types of information that can be used for the advantage of science.

+Usually, initial ideas about the data are changed by analyses.
+We expect that this new ideas on the data can be registered on data bases,
+exposing new comers to expert understanding about the data.

 There are many tools that are making use of DNA data repositories in different ways.
 Most of them focus on efficient ways to mine the data -- getting the most homologs.
 Some focus on accurate ways of mining the data - getting real and clean homologs.